Semantic-Infrastructure-Foundation/sif-website/docs/pages/research.md

 We're interested in collaborations on semantic memory, provenance systems, and multi-agent coordination.
 Reach out if you're working on related problems.

 **For engineers:**
-All four production systems are open source.
+All four systems are open source.
 Contributions welcome.
 We need help with scaling, optimization, and ecosystem integration.

 **For organizations:**
 Interested in deploying semantic infrastructure?
 We can advise on architecture, integration, and best practices.